$\mathbf{RP}^n \# \mathbf{RP}^n$ and some others admit no real projective structure: Introduction

 For history and the prospects of this field, we note that Nagano-Yagi \cite{NY} classified affine structures on tori, and Goldman \cite{Gthesis} did the same for real projective structures on tori.
 Smillie \cite{Smillie2} studied the affine manifolds with diagonalizable holonomy, giving us some means to understand these.
 (See Nam \cite{Nam} also.)
 Choi and Goldman classified the real projective structures on closed surfaces using some of these ideas.
 (See \cite{CG93}).
-Benoist \cite{Benoist94} and \cite{BenTor} made a significant progress on real projective and affine structures on nilmanifolds.
+Benoist \cite{Benoist94} and \cite{BenTor} made significant progress on real projective and affine structures on nilmanifolds.
+Also, Dupont \cite{Dupont} classified real projective structures on the class of $3$-manifold that are quotients of Sol by lattices.

-We believe that there will be further progresses of some significance still left in this field: One interesting question of Benoist \cite{BenTor} is whether for any closed manifold $M$, there exists an $n$-dimensional torus $T^n$ so that $M \times T^n$ admits an affine or real projective structure with a linear diagonalizable holonomy group.
+We believe that there will be further progress of some significance in this field: One interesting question of Benoist \cite{BenTor} is whether for any closed manifold $M$, there exists an $n$-dimensional torus $T^n$ so that $M \times T^n$ admits an affine or real projective structure with a linear diagonalizable holonomy group.

+Recently, Dennis Sullivan has produced some types of projective structure on $\rpn \# \rpn$ which he talked about informally at a Stony Brook class in 2024.
+However, so far he has not claimed that this is a real projective structure in our sense given here using charts.
+These might be modeled on some other geometries.